Taking preventive steps helps extend the life of typical Atwood or Suburban units.

 12-Volt-DC Electrical System

-Just about all RV water heaters today are electronically controlled, powered by the 12-volt battery system.
-(Some smaller RVs or older motorhomes may be equipped with pilot-model water heaters, but they are solidly in the minority.)
+Almost all RV water heaters today are electronically controlled, powered by the 12-volt battery system.
+(Some smaller RVs or older motorhomes may be equipped with pilot-model water heaters, but they are in the minority.)
 Proper DC voltage for all electronic water heaters is paramount, as is the negative or ground connection.

 The printed circuit board, which controls the entire ignition sequence and beyond, is the central component on a water heater that utilizes DC electricity.
 A range between 10.5 volts DC and 13.5 volts DC assures proper water heater operation.
 Too much voltage from a runaway converter or not enough voltage from a depleted battery bank will have an adverse effect.
 Maintaining a healthy battery bank cannot be overemphasized.